Due to COVID-19, there are changes to the EOP Summer Program. Please check back soon.

 The mission of the Binghamton Enrichment Program (BEP) is to prepare pre-freshmen Educational Opportunity Program (EOP) students for the challenges of college study so that they can successfully transition into Binghamton University.
-The Binghamton Enrichment Program focuses on a combination of academic excellence, cultural awareness and social responsibility.
+The BEP focuses on a combination of academic excellence, cultural awareness and social responsibility.
 Our aim is to enhance the confidence levels of our students and strengthen the likelihood of persistence to graduation.

-The Binghamton Enrichment Program will generate opportunities for students to develop critical thinking and problem solving skills.
+The BEP will generate opportunities for students to develop critical thinking and problem solving skills.
 It will also encourage students to make conscious connections between the acquisition of skills and their application to academic, social and professional lives.

-The Binghamton Enrichment Program is a mandatory pre-freshman program that provides students with intensive academic development and orientation to the Binghamton University community.
+The BEP is a mandatory pre-freshman program that provides students with intensive academic development and orientation to the Binghamton University community.

-The centerpiece of the program is academic classroom instruction that is offered to strengthen the student's skills in the areas of writing, reading, mathematics, and communication.
-The Binghamton Enrichment Program also offers the opportunity to complete eight (8) credits and two (2) requirements.
-In addition to these classes, which students are required to attend, there is also a full schedule of recreational and social activities.
+Academic classroom instruction is offered to strengthen the student's skills in the areas of writing, reading, mathematics, and communication.
+The program also offers the opportunity to complete eight (8) credits and two (2) requirements.

-To aid in their development, each student is assigned an academic advisor/counselor who coordinates individual advising sessions to assist with course registration and teaches a course designed to familiarize the student with university procedures.
-Students will also be assigned Peer Counselors who reside in the residence hall with them and facilitate the social and residential activities.
-The Binghamton Enrichment Program is provided at no cost to the student.
+Each student is assigned an academic advisor/counselor who coordinates individual advising sessions to assist with course registration and acclimation to the rigors of BU.
+The BEP is provided at no cost to the student.

-- To help students develop general skills and academic work habits.
+- To help students develop general skills, academic work habits and Math proficiency.

-- In subsequent semesters, to promote greater EOP student achievement in majors and programs of first choice, especially those programs involving Math proficiency.
+- To promote greater EOP student achievement in majors and programs of first choice